HFLI1/lexie/_pages/conferences.md

 ## 2026

+**Association for Public Policy Analysis and Management (APPAM)** "English learners' participation and credential attainment in Ohio's career and technical education programs"

 **Sustainability in Vocational Education and Training** Cologne, Germany
 "Technical Assessments and the Sustainability of Equitable Career Pathways in Secondary CTE: Evidence from Pennsylvania"